-- Settlement period: All lines of business are currently in run-off, but the liabilities are expected to have a very long run off period, with settlements continuing for approx. 30 years. - Discount rate: Current yields are very low and close to zero, which means that the impact of discounting is more limited relative to the size of the technical provisions. - Expenses: The total expense involved in the operation of the captive.
-Due to the long run-off period, any change in the above-mentioned assumptions, would lead to a material change to the technical provisions
+- Settlement period: All lines of business are currently in run-off, but the liabilities are expected to have a very long run off period, with settlements continuing for approx. 40 and 20 years for asbestos and NIHL claims respectively. - Discount rate: Current yields are very low and close to zero, which means that the impact of discounting is more limited relative to the size of the technical provisions. - Expenses: The total expense involved in the operation of the captive.